 Treatment of knee contusions

 A knee contusion that is considered mild or moderate should be rested.
-Do not continue to train or play if the knee is painful or bruised as this may increase internal bleeding and swelling.
+Do not continue to train or play if your knee is painful or bruised as this may increase internal bleeding and swelling.

 Apply the PRICE principles of rest, ice, compression and elevation.
 A cold therapy compression wrap is ideal.
 Ice can be applied for 10 to 15 minutes every hour initially reducing the frequency as symptoms reduce.